Blaine Robison, M.A.

 6 Now when Herod was about to publicly try him, that night Peter was sleeping between two soldiers, having been bound with two chains, guards also in front of the door were guarding the prison.

 Now: Grk. de, conj. when: Grk. hote, temporal adv., at which time.
 The time reference indicates that the festival of Passover had concluded.
 Herod: See verse 1 above. was about to: Grk. mellō, impf., a future oriented verb with a pending aspect, being in the offing, be about to, be going to. publicly try: Grk. proagō, fut., may mean (1) to bring from one position to another by taking charge, to lead out; or (2) to go or come before, to precede.
 The first meaning is intended here as a judicial term of bringing one from detainment to trial.
 Some versions add "trial" as the purpose of the verb (CEV, CJB, CSB, GW, NIV, NLT). him: Grk. autos, personal pronoun, referring to Peter. that: Grk. ekeinos, demonstrative pronoun.
 See verse 1 above. night: Grk. nux, night as a chronological period, sunset to sunrise.
+The noun alludes to the Jewish day beginning at sunset.
+The "night," was the evening before Peter was to be brought out.

 Peter: See verse 3 above. was: Grk. eimi, impf.
 See verse 3 above. sleeping: Grk. koimaō, pres. mid. part., to sleep or cease being awake.
 Nighttime is the normal time for sleeping (cf. 1Th 5:7).
 The fact that Peer was sleeping meant he had no anxiety about what he might have to face the next day. between: Grk. metaxu, prep. used to denote a point at which one entity is separate from another, here as a spatial reference. two: Grk. duo, the numeral two. soldiers: pl. of Grk. stratiōtēs.
 See verse 4 above. having been bound: Grk. deō, perf. pass. part., to bind, used of physical restraint. with two: Grk. duo. chains: pl. of Grk. halusis, a chain, specifically used of a manacle or handcuff.
 The royal prisons in those days were doubtless managed after the Roman fashion, and chains, fetters and stocks were used as means of confinement.
 Chains were heavy and cumbersome enough to make escape or flight extremely difficult.